Skip to content

 soap_definition_editor_explorer

-This section lets you see all of the SOAP web service endpoints in the current WSDL file and view the individual operations.
+This section allows you to view all SOAP web service endpoints in the current WSDL file and the individual operations.

 See Also